gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Negative."
 They jumped as Patient crackled right behind them.
-""They declined to synchronize with the emergency repair protocol, so they were moved to long-term storage.
+"They attempted to interfere with repairs, so they were moved to long-term storage.
 Their components failed shortly thereafter."
 The fan on its shoulder spun furiously.